vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 - Check WSL version: wsl --list --verbose.
 Ensure Ubuntu is on version 2.

 ## Step 2: Install pyenv for Python Management
+9From now on the rest of the steps will be completed in wsl)

 Pyenv allows isolated Python environments.